-Each student leaving Warner Pacific is required to file a Withdrawal Form with the Office of Enrollment and have an Exit Interview with the Retention Manager.
-Students who are exiting permanently must be cleared by each office listed on the form.
-An interview with a representative of the Office of Student Financial Services is required for all exiting students.
-The completed exit form is then filed in the Records Office.
+Each student leaving Warner Pacific is required to notify the Office of Student Success and Engagement and have an Exit Interview with the Retention Coordinator.
+Upon completion of this exit process, the Retention Coordinator will file a completed exit form with the Records Office.
+Students who are exiting permanently must be cleared by the appropriate offices as advised by the Retention Coordinator.
+An interview with a representative of from Student Accounts is strongly recommended for all exiting students.